Srivasu-U/Compiler/README.md

 - This repo consists of incremental development stages of a compiler for the Monkey programming language, as created through *Writing a Compiler in Go* by Thorsten Ball
 - This is a direct extension from the [Interpreter](https://github.com/Srivasu-U/Interpreter), where Monkey was an interpreted language
 - Each subdirectory has its own incremental development (ie, it has everything from the previous iterations and adds something new as mentioned)
+    - The latest version always has all the work in progress and may break.
+Right now, v5 works perfectly fine and the version supports as follows:
     - `interpreted-monkey` is the final stage from the `Interpreter` code.
 This is the base on which the compiler is started to be built
     - `c-monkey-v1` has the beginnings of a compiler and VM.
         - Support for addition operation only, and the foundation of bytecode.